Shipstr/full-stack-code-challenge/README.md

 # Back-end Portion

-Please utilize the Rails app to store, look up and update rates from shipping service providers.
+Please utilize the Rails app to store, look up and update rates from carriers.
 The app has the following models:

-#### Provider Model
+#### Carrier Model
-* A model to represent a shipping service provider with a flat rate.
+* A model to represent a carrier with a flat rate.
 It should have these attributes:
   * Name of company
-  * A flat rate as a float value

 #### Rates Model
-* A model to represent shipping rates that each provider has (different from the provider's flat rate).
+* A model to represent shipping rates that each carrier has (different from the carrier's flat rate).
 It has the following attributes:
   * Rate as a float value
   * Origin, as two-letter country code
   * Destination, as two-letter country code
-  * Relationship to the shipping provider
+  * Relationship to the carrier

 #### Requirements
-* Create a way to load the CSV's service_provider_data.csv and rate_data.csv into the database using these models.
+* Create a way to load the CSV's `carrier_data.csv` and `rate_data.csv` into the database using these models.
 * Add any specs you think are necessary.

 # Front-end Portion/UI